PoojaC0730/plant-disease-detection/README.md

    ```bash
    pip install -r requirements.txt
    ```

-3. Download model weights:
-   The model weights files are too large for GitHub.
-Download them from [link to your storage] and place them in the `weights` directory.

 ### Training Models
 To train the models yourself:
  - Download the dataset and upload on your Google Drive